Google Map Loading...

 San Pablo, Dominican Republic

 One of the poorest areas in the country of the Dominican Republic, Villa González (and specifically the housing project community of San Pablo) is home to more than 330 families.
 This community was established by the Dominican government several years ago after several families were displaced from their homes during Hurricane David.
-The average HOUSEHOLD income is $100-$150 US per month and each household is estimated at 6-8 people.
-We estimate that there are between 300-400 children (under age 18) living in the community.
+The average HOUSEHOLD income is $200-$250 US per month and each household is estimated at 6-8 people.
+We estimate that there are over 300 children (under age 18) living in the community.
 Drug use and prostitution are prevalent.

 There is no clean water in the area and electricity is sporadic with only about 10-12 hours of power per day.
 There are no schools or medical services in the area.
 The closest public school is a dangerous 30-minute walk on a busy freeway (watch the video).
 The closest doctor or hospital is a 25-minute drive (and most people do not have cars or transportation).